Previous Episode << >> Next Episode

 Chakotay made a little affirmative hmmm sound.
 "One."

 Damien waited impatiently in the lab, waiting for the replicator looking machine to make a beeping sound.
-Instead of it being permanently open, it had a microwave like door he had to open.
+He pressed in a large button to open the door.
 The contents inside made him giggle like a child.

 "Well it'll keep him busy," Phoebe said.